Parent Central Services

 - All Active Duty Soldiers

-- All Activated Army National Guard and U.S. Army Reserve Soldiers
+- All Activated/Mobilized Army National Guard and U.S. Army Reserve Soldiers

 Criteria and priority for eligibility in CYS Services programs has been set by AR 608-10, and DoD Instruction (DODI 6060.2) Implementation Guidance.
 Where there are waiting periods for program services, the following priorities for care needed to meet mission requirements will be in effect: